CoasterJoe/ECE497/hw05/Read.md

+joeMakeFile.make is the makefile I am submitting.
+This is the makefile that I have worked on.

+The tmp101.js is the program that sends data to the phant.

 I sucessfully completed the kernal and the cross compile.
 My cross compile data is below.
 From Host
 Hello, World!
 Main is executing at 0x400512